 A polarizing militia leader whose brief presidency promised national unity but ended in his assassination, forever altering Lebanon's political landscape.

-Bachir Gemayel was born into a prominent Maronite political family and came of age as Lebanon's delicate sectarian balance began to fracture.
-He rose to command the Lebanese Forces militia, a coalition of Christian groups, during the early, brutal years of the civil war.
+Bachir Gemayel was elected president of Lebanon in 1982 amid Israeli military presence.
+Born into a prominent Maronite political family, he came of age as Lebanon's delicate sectarian balance fractured.
+He commanded the Lebanese Forces militia during the early, brutal years of the civil war.
 His hardline stance and military campaigns made him a hero to some and a feared figure to others.
-In 1982, amid Israeli military presence, he was elected president, a role many hoped he would use to forge a new, sovereign Lebanon.
-His vision, however, was cut short just days before his inauguration when a bomb, planted by an operative linked to Syrian intelligence, killed him and dozens of others in his party's headquarters.
-His death plunged the nation deeper into conflict and cemented his status as a martyr for the cause of Lebanese Christian nationalism.
+Days before his inauguration, a bomb planted by an operative linked to Syrian intelligence killed him and dozens of others in his party's headquarters.
+His death plunged the nation deeper into conflict and elevated him as a martyr for Lebanese Christian nationalism.

 1946–1964